kemasuda/prot_from_vsini/README.md

   run the main hierarchical analysis to infer prot distribution

-- plot_results.py

-  plot results

-- split_samples.py

-  split samples based on Teff etc.

-#### scripts for injection recovery tests
+#### simulation: scripts for injection recovery tests

 - simulate_samples.py

   simulate mock catalogs of radii and vsini for a given prot distribution

+  samples.csv files are the datasets used in the paper

+- period_posterior.py, run_hierarchical.py

+  same as in the main analysis

-- run_hierarchical_MC.py, plot_results_MC.py
+- run_hierarchical_MC.py

   run hierarchical analyses for random subsets of the simulated samples and check how much the results fluctuate depending on the sample size